BinayakDotel/ai-blog-agent/README.md

 AI Note Creator

 Welcome to the AI Note Creator, a powerful tool designed to generate educational notes tailored to your needs!
-This application leverages advanced AI to create structured, student-friendly notes based on specified topics and levels.
+This Flask-based web application leverages advanced AI to create structured, student-friendly notes based on specified topics and levels.

 Overview

-The AI Note Creator is a Flask-based web application that uses a crew of AI agents to plan, write, and edit educational content.
-It has been successfully deployed and is now accessible online.
+The AI Note Creator uses a crew of AI agents to plan, write, and edit educational content.
+It has been successfully deployed and is now live for public use.

 Deployment Details